fbpx

 We need to be aware of our emotional state as we make critical decisions.
 Most of the time we are not aware of why we are experiencing a certain emotion.
 That is fine, too.
 I like to think of the emotional part of a person as their intuition or instinct, and we need to listen to our inner self as part of any decision-making process.
 It’s just that sometimes we run purely on emotions without weighing feelings against the facts and circumstances of a situation.
 We all know that can get us into trouble!

 Fear, sadness, excitement, pride, and satisfaction are the emotions that will be our focus in this discussion.
-I sold my own CPA firm a few years ago and have facilitated hundreds of sales over the past 13 years and these four emotions seem to be most common to the sales process.
+I sold my own CPA firm a few years ago and have facilitated hundreds of sales over the past 19 years and these five emotions seem to be most common to the sales process.

 Part 2 will address the first emotion in our list of emotions, Fear.
 Stay tuned…